Costi Hinn: Popular Teaching Resources

-Background & Early Life
+Background and early life

 Costi Hinn grew up in the center of the prosperity gospel and Word of Faith movements.
 As the nephew of the world famous televangelist Benny Hinn, he not only benefitted from the family ministry, he believed wholeheartedly that he was following the true teachings of Jesus Christ.
 While growing up in Vancouver, British Columbia under the ministry and church of his father, Henry Hinn, Costi continued to grow more emboldened in his beliefs.
-His father not only mirrored his brother Benny's ministry, but he often travelled and worked for Benny's healing crusades.
+Henry not only mirrored his brother Benny's ministry, but he often travelled and worked for Benny's healing crusades.
 Costi and the rest of the family were usually brought along on these trips, solidifying his foundation and loyalty within the family empire.
 As his teenage years evolved, Costi was touted as a "next in line" pastor within the family and prophesied over by Oral Roberts and other famous televangelists as carrying on the family legacy of faith healing one day.
 But outside of the Hinn family ministry circles, Costi often found himself defending the family's reputation and ministry at school when others would criticize his uncle or accuse his family of scamming people in the name of Jesus.
 National news pieces by CBC, Dateline NBC, and Inside Edition, accused Benny Hinn of deceiving people, yet the Hinn family (including Costi) would argue that these news stories were all attempts by "the Devil" to discredit their work for God.
-The wealth of the Hinn family empire grew exponentially through the 1990's and into the 2000's, and Costi had expensive cars, trips to the Burj Al Arab and other top hotels in the world, and a lifestyle more akin to profession athletes and celebrities than a minister of the gospel.
-After graduating from high school, he would eventually work for his uncle between 2003-2004 before attending college and playing baseball at Saddleback College from 2004-2007, then Dallas Baptist University from 2007-2009.
+The wealth of the Hinn family empire grew exponentially through the 1990s and into the 2000s, and Costi had expensive cars, trips to the Burj Al Arab and other top hotels in the world, and a lifestyle more akin to profession athletes and celebrities than a minister of the gospel.
+After graduating from high school, he would eventually work for his uncle in 2003-2004 before attending college and playing baseball at Saddleback College in 2004-2007, then Dallas Baptist University in 2007-2009.

 During his time working for Benny Hinn Ministries and subsequent education at Dallas Baptist University, Costi began to see through the veneer of deception and his beliefs in the prosperity gospel began to unravel.